 I've been looking at your Advanced ETL Processor for taking data from Excel sheets into a MySQL database.
 We receive regular Excel sheets from about 20-25 suppliers quoting rates for services; each supplier has a different format (although some commonalities between them).

-Can loading definitions be setup to run automatically / semi-automatically? i.e. when a particular supplier provides their new Excel sheet can the previous loading definition setup for this supplier be accessed and used to load data via some scheduling?
+- Can loading definitions be set up to run automatically / semi-automatically? i.e. when a particular supplier provides their new Excel sheet can the previous loading definition set up for this supplier be accessed and used to load data via some schedule?

 - Can it take data from different worksheets within a single Excel file and join to load into MySQL tables?